international employment law firm alliance L&E Global

 The health and safety of workers should be a major concern for all employers in Canada.
 Each jurisdiction is governed by its own health and safety legislation, but generally they all have broad and sweeping powers to investigate and prosecute employers who fail to ensure a safe workplace.

-Occupational health and safety legislation exists in all jurisdictions and places an obligation on both employers and employees to minimise the risk of workplace accidents, through the exercise of “due diligence”.
+Occupational health and safety legislation exist in all jurisdictions and places an obligation on both employers and employees to minimise the risk of workplace accidents, through the exercise of “due diligence”.
 Regulations are enacted that create specific requirements for and expectations of each workplace, including industry-specific requirements governing the use of hazardous substances and dangerous equipment.
 These expectations are enforced through well-funded bureaucracies and the threat of quasi-criminal, or actual criminal, prosecution of the employer, management, or other workplace participants if there is a breach of the legislation or applicable regulatory provision.
 Legislation also provides employees with certain rights designed to promote workplace safety, including the right to be informed of hazards and the right to refuse work that they reasonably believe is dangerous.
 Finally, in many Canadian jurisdictions, there are laws that require that employers assess the risk of, and develop programs to deal with, violence and harassment in the workplace.

 Complaint Procedures